cosmosgame/save-the-world/content/cleaning-up/hakomi.md

 ## Unity

 "I'm feeling a lot of sadness.
 Is there sadness here for you?"
 Quite often when I am working with a client, a strong, unexpected emotion might well up in me.
 If the feeling persists I check in with my client to see if they are in fact feeling, for example, sad.
 And quite often, yep, they are.
 We form a deep union with each other that goes way beyond simply the conscious parts of our minds.
-Therapists can use this to help intuit what is going on with their client to help better work with them.
+Therapists can use this to help intuit what is going on with their client to better work with them.

 And there is a deeper, spiritual level to Unity.
 I believe that everything is God (or the Universe if you prefer) and God (or the Universe) is Love.
 This is the core teaching of Center for Spiritual Living (CSL).
 And this is just another way of stating the Unity principle.
 We are all one.
 It is only illusion that we are not.